Aftercare That Actually Helps: What to Do After a Session (and What to Skip)

 If you’re unsure what’s appropriate after your session, ask.
 We can tailor aftercare to your schedule, training level, and goals

-Professional qualifications
+Professional qualifications and standards

-Rolfing® is a registered service mark of the Dr Ida Rolf Institute of Structural Integration
+Rolfing® is a registered service mark of the Dr. Ida Rolf Institute of Structural Integration.

-Sharon Wheeler's ScarWork™ refers to the specific methodology developed by Sharon Wheeler
+Sharon Wheeler’s ScarWork™ refers to the specific methodology developed by Sharon Wheeler.

-All trademarks mentioned remain the property of their respective owners
+All trademarks mentioned remain the property of their respective owners.

-About the author:
+About the author

-Important note:
+Important note

 This article is for information purposes only and does not replace medical advice.
 The information shared here is based on current scientific research and practical experience.
 If you have any health complaints, please consult your doctor or therapist.